preneond/preneond/README.md

 ### Hi there 👋

-I’m Ondrej Prenek, SW Engineer, currently working as a freelancer - developing projects for the clients, using different languages like Python, Kotlin, C++.
+I’m Ondrej Prenek, SW Engineer, currently working in algotrading company as SW dev - developing mostly in Python, Kotlin, Rust, C++.

 Feel free to contact me using links below ⬇️.